CloudCoinConsortium/CloudCoin/Merchant Tools/README.md

 There are many ways to send and receive CloudCoins including by email, downloading from web sites and Skywallet.
 We suggest using Skywallet Skywallet because Skywallet may be the easist to implent and most secure.
 Skywallet has has one drawback: it is pseudo anonymouse and RAIDA Administrators can see the account numbers and transactions of those account numbers.
 This is simular to the Blockchain.
 CloudCoin Wallet with CloudBank, on the otherhand, runs on your desktop or server.
 The CloudCoin Wallet provides 100% anonymous transactions but is less convenient.
 Unlike crypto, Skywallet transactions are not public.

 # Receiving CloudCoins via Skywallet
+You and your users will need to have a Skywallet account with debit card.
+You can get an account at: https://www.skywallet.cc/debit_card.html

-The major compoents are the:
+The major components of receiving CloudCoins are:

 1. Skywallet HTML widget
 2. The backend Action Page.
 3. The raida_go command line program that your backent action page can call.

-## Skywallet HTML widget
+## 1. Skywallet HTML widget
 To learn about the HTML widget read: https://github.com/CloudCoinConsortium/POSJS/blob/master/sample/index.html This is the minimum HTML widget
 ```html